 In this Article

 According to the Diagnostic and Statistical Manual of Mental Disorders (DSM), symptoms of schizophrenia include the following:

 Positive, more overtly psychotic symptoms

 Negative symptoms, potentially less overtly psychotic

 Prior to the development of the full-blown disorder, people who go on to develop schizophrenia often exhibit more subtle and/or less specific symptoms, also called prodromal symptoms.
-Some such symptoms may include lower cognitive functioning, mood problems, social isolation, self-centeredness that borders on narcissism, and other problems socializing.
+Some such symptoms may include slowness in activity and thought, lower cognitive functioning, including memory loss, disorientation and mental confusion; abnormal speech, including circumstantial, vague, or stereotyped speech.
+People with prodromal schizophrenia also tend to have mood problems, like general discontent, inappropriate emotional responses, fear, mistrust, hostility, aggression, excitability, agitation and inability to feel pleasure; social isolation, self-centeredness that borders on narcissism, and other problems socializing.

-How is schizophrenia diagnosed?
+How do health-care professionals diagnose schizophrenia?
 Are there particular tests that detect schizophrenia?

 Viewers share their comments

 Schizophrenia - Describe Your Experience Question: Please describe your experience with schizophrenia.